uc-cdis/data-portal/docs/portal_config.md

       "text": "This is a generic Gen3 data commons.", // optional; text on the login page "contact": "If you have any questions about access or the registration process, please contact ", // optional; text for the contact section of the login page
-      "email": "support@datacommons.io", // optional; email for contact "image": "gene" // optional; images displayed on the login page },
+      "email": "support@datacommons.io", // optional; email for contact },
     "footerLogos": [ // optional; logos to be displayed in the footer, usually sponsors {